alireza2000sajedi/api-responder-laravel/README.md

-# Api Responder - Laravel Response
+# API Responder - Laravel Response

-**ars/responder** is a PHP library designed to simplify the creation of standardized API responses.
-It provides an easy-to-use interface for managing API responses with common status codes and error messages, particularly suited for Laravel applications.
+**ars/responder** is a Laravel package designed to streamline the creation of standardized API responses.
+It provides a user-friendly interface for managing API responses, including common status codes and error messages, making API development in Laravel more efficient and consistent.

 ## Features